claytin/dotfiles/README.md

-As Jade would say "Duhhuh!".
+As Jade would say "Duhhuh!!!".